Recognised Prior Learning

 That you pass a formal assessment of the discipline you want to enter.

-To find Discipline specific RPL processes, please refer to the Academic Yearbook.
+To find out more about Discipline specific RPL processes, please contact your nearest AFDA campus.

 RPL into Honours